 - are obese or overweight

 - have a family history of heart conditions and

 - have diabetes

-- have high blood pressure – especially if you are between 35 and 60 years old
+- have high blood pressure, especially if you’re between

 - have high cholesterol or fatty buildup in the

 - live a sedentary lifestyle

 - have had trauma to your abdomen or other damage